dossyyee/DLX3/README.md

 # DLX3
- Python implementation of donald Knuths DLX3
+ Python implementation of Donald Knuths DLX3

  This project has not yet been completed.
 As of yet it does not include any print functionality or the main solving program.
 The file dlx3.c has been